 Dr. Kathy Marsh is responsible for overall leadership of the Masters Programs.
 Available by appointment to all students with questions, concerns, issues that cannot be satisfactorily addressed by CNS Track Coordinator or Clinical Placement Coordinator.

-AG-CNS Track Coordinator:
+AGCNS Track Coordinator:

-Dr. Kathleen Stacy and Professor Scott are responsible for coordinating the CNS Track as well as advising students.
-They are available by appointment to all students.
+Dr. Sheree Scott is responsible for coordinating the CNS Track as well as advising students.
+She is available by appointment to all students.

 Clinical Placement Coordinator (CPC):